ninetymiles/wsl-socks/README.md

 A websocket proxy, deploy with TLS to secure the connection.

-## LocalClient
+## WsLocal

-A standard socks4/5 server, relay all the socks data in websocket protocol to remote secured websocket server.
+A standard socks5 server, relay all the socks data in websocket protocol to remote secured websocket server.

-## RemoteServer
+## WsRemote

 A standard websocket server, tunnel all the binary websocket frames as proxy

-Deploy with TLS encryption, protect the proxy data and protocol, avoid proxy stream be blocked by firewall.
+Support deploy with TLS encryption, protect and secure the proxy connection

 ## Certificate

-Generate a new key and self-signed certificate, with password 'TestOnly'
+Generate a new key and self-signed certificate

 ```
 keytool -genkey -v -keystore ssl.keystore -alias wsproxy -keyalg RSA -keysize 2048 -validity 36500